In This Article

 The full-service Aruba Marriott is located on the beautiful Palm Beach in Aruba.
 Featuring two major pools, one being kid-friendly and the other being adults-only, it’s a great option for a family travel, as well as an adult getaway since it offers so many activities.

-As a Category 6 hotel, it would be a great place to use your annual free night award if you’re a cardholder of the Bonvoy Brilliant card since those are good for stays up to 50,000 points.
+As a Category 6 hotel, it would be a great place to use your annual free night award if you’re a cardholder of the Marriott Bonvoy Brilliant American Express Card since those are good for stays up to 50,000 points.
 Combine that with 3 other award nights, and you could enjoy a 5-night stay for just 150,000 points + the annual free night award thanks to Marriott’s fifth night free.

 The Ritz-Carlton, Aruba – Category 7 (Aruba)